turtle-lab/Digital-Robotic-Simulation-Gym/README.md

 ###### The obstacle.py file contains also one class
 * This file is work in progress so for the moment I can't give more Info.
 ###### The agent.py file
-* For the moment it does not exist, but in the future, here is were all the modificable stuff is.
-It's the behaviour what program uses for controlling the player.
-The better modificable file.
-Some example behaviour going to be in the future "examples" directory.
+* As the obstacle class, this class still WIP, and it does all the program to go bad.
+So when finished we going to tell here how to create your own agent behaviours.

 #### For making changes on the agent.py
 Use the Player class methods of movement and obstacle detection to controll the behaviour of the robot what you can write inside this class.